Exception Request Process:

 - Participating in Another CMS or CMS-sponsored Inpatient Initiative - If a hospital accepts an offer to participate in another CMS or CMS-sponsored project that includes an inpatient survey which may contravene HCAHPS, the hospital must file an Exception Request to alert and inform the HCAHPS Project Team of its participation.

 - Survey Materials - An Exception Request must be filed for the use of survey materials that do not align with the examples provided in the HCAHPS Quality Assurance Guidelines manual.

 No alternative modes of survey administration will be permitted other than those prescribed for the survey (Mail Only, Telephone Only, Mixed Mode, and IVR mode).

 The Exception Request will be reviewed by the HCAHPS Project Team who will assess the methodological soundness of the proposed alternative and the potential for introducing bias.
 Depending on the type of exception, a review of procedures and/or conference call or site visit may also be required.
 If further clarification or additional information is required for the HCAHPS Project Team to better assess the exception, the hospitals/survey vendors will be notified and requested to provide additional information.

 If the Exception Request is approved:

 - The HCAHPS Project Team will notify hospitals/survey vendors.
-All approved Exception Requests will be limited to a two-year approval timeframe.
-The two-year period will begin from date of approval.
+All approved Exception Requests may only be implemented at the beginning of a quarter and are limited to a two-year approval timeframe, unless otherwise specified.

 If the Exception Request is not approved: